 - Instead of shaking hands, Thai people use the wai (palms pressed together, fingers pointing upwards and a slight bow of the head) to greet each other.
 Visitors are not expected to wai back; a smile and slight bow of the head is perfectly acceptable.

-- The King and Royal Family are highly respected in Thailand.
+- The royal family are highly respected in Thailand.
 Please do not make any jokes about them; it would be understood as a lack of respect.

 - Please do not touch anyone on the head, as the head is considered sacred in Thailand.